michaelvl/helm2yaml/README.md

 Dependencies (requirements.yaml in a chart) are handled properly.

 Helm use [hooks](https://github.com/helm/helm/blob/master/docs/charts_hooks.md)
-to deploy groups of resources at different points in the deployment lifecycle, e.g. a resource with an `helm.sh/hook` annotation containing `post-install` means that this resource should be deployed after the main resources.
-With `helm template` the hook statemachine is not available and resources that normally would not be deployed might be deployed (e.g. test resources).
+to deploy groups of resources at different points in the deployment life-cycle, e.g. a resource with an `helm.sh/hook` annotation containing `post-install` means that this resource should be deployed after the main resources.
+With `helm template` the hook state-machine is not available and resources that normally would not be deployed might be deployed (e.g. test resources).